-Many people notice that their bowel habits change predictably throughout their monthly menstrual cycle.
+Many people notice changes in bowel habits throughout their monthly menstrual cycle.
 This shift in pattern is because the bowel is affected by period-related hormone changes.

 During each menstrual cycle, the body goes through many hormonal shifts.
 These changes affect the whole body, leading to familiar premenstrual syndrome (PMS) symptoms such as mood swings, cramps, and digestive changes.

 Bowel movement changes during menstruation can include constipation, diarrhea, or more frequent bowel movements.
 One study reported that

 In this article, we look at possible reasons why periods can affect bowel movements and some tips for managing the symptoms.

 The following sections discuss the bodily changes that occur just before or during a menstrual period that may affect bowel movements.